binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 });
 ```

-The method `prediction` call some apis of Cloud ML, you can find the detail of the implementation here [prediction.js](https://github.com/GDG-Nantes/CountDownDevFest2017/blob/master/functions/prediction.js).
-After getting the result of the classification, I have to update the draw (changing it's parent in the Tree).
+The method `prediction` calls some Cloud ML APIs, you can find the detail of the implementation here [prediction.js](https://github.com/GDG-Nantes/CountDownDevFest2017/blob/master/functions/prediction.js).
+After getting the result of the classification, I had to update the drawing (changing its parent in the Tree).

 ```javascript
 function updateTree(userId, drawId, result) {